Frank Evers (businessman): Institute (previously Girl Culture Films)

-Founded with Matt Shonfeld in 2009, INSTITUTE ARTIST is an artist management, licensing, and multi-platform production company focused on editorial, cultural and commercial clients.
-INSTITUTE ARTIST represents filmmakers and photographers, and operates out of Los Angeles and London.
-In 2015, INSTITUTE ARTIST created a distribution arm called The Story Institute, which focuses on the distribution of long-form photographic stories.
+Founded with Matt Shonfeld in 2009, Institute Artist is an artist management, licensing, and multi-platform production company focused on editorial, cultural and commercial clients.
+Institute Artist represents filmmakers and photographers, and operates out of Los Angeles and London.
+In 2015, Institute Artist created a distribution arm called The Story Institute, which focuses on the distribution of long-form photographic stories.

 Evergreen Pictures

 Since founding the production company in 2003, Evers has run Evergreen Pictures with his wife, photographer and filmmaker Lauren Greenfield.
 The company's first feature documentary film, The Queen of Versailles, was directed by Greenfield and debuted at the Sundance Film Festival 2012, where it was selected to be the Opening Night film.
 The film was acquired by Magnolia Pictures and was theatrically released on July 20, 2012 throughout the US, ultimately grossing over $2,400,000 at the box office.
 The film was also acquired by Bravo for US television broadcast in Spring 2013.

 Greenfield was awarded the Directing Award by the Sundance Jury, the Grand Jury Prize from the Brisbane International Film Festival, a Best Director Award from the RiverRun Film Festival, and the Special Jury Documentary Feature prize from the deadCenter Film Festival.
 "The Queen of Versailles" was also nominated for Best Documentary Film, 2012 by the International Documentary Association (IDA).
+In April 2023, if was announced that the documentary had been adapted to be a Broadway Musical, The Queen of Versailles, starring Kristin Chenoweth and with music to be composed by Stephen Schwartz (composer).
+The musical is slated to open at the St. James Theater on November 9, 2025, and Frank Evers and Lauren Greenfield are listed as producers.

 In 2015, Evergreen Pictures produced a documentary series in partnership with GQ/Conde Nast Entertainment, called Bling Dynasty (3 million views on YouTube), and a short documentary film called Magic City: A Film by Lauren Greenfield (over 17 million views on YouTube, TheScene.com & GQ.com).
 In January 2016, "Magic City" was nominated for Best Video by ASME (the American Society of Magazine Editors).